jeremyosborne/ant_cities/README.md

     - Add collision detection so that entities can not run over each other.
 - Multi-Process, Sim and Render Thread
 - Saving settings...
-    - Option: JSON, csv, ini... lots of choices.
-I'd prefer JSON in general only for the reason that JSON can preserve numbers and numbers distinct from strings so our in game code won't need to convert numbers.
 - Ant-god controls:
     - Hostility level
     - Friendly index